The Benefits of Mentoring

 Become A Mentor

 This course is completed outside of the timetable and will be arranged through the counselling department to prepare students to work one-on-one or with small groups of younger students.
 Students in the peer mentorship course can expect to learn interpersonal skills such as conflict management, problem solving and positive peer leadership skills.
-This course can be done for 4 credits or community service hours.
+This course can be done for 4 credits or Service Learning Hours.

 Click the link below for a form to fill in and submit